-The actions of the Council shall be reviewed by the Dean of the Graduate School.
-If the Dean rejects a motion passed by the Council, the Dean shall return it to the Council stating in writing his reasons for disagreeing.
-If the Council reaffirms a motion rejected by the Dean and does so by a two-thirds vote of those present and voting, the motion is then sent to the Dean for reconsideration.
+- The actions of the Council shall be reviewed by the Dean of the Graduate School.
+If the Dean rejects a motion passed by the Council, the Dean shall return it to the Council stating in writing his/her reasons for disagreeing.
+If the Council reaffirms a motion that was rejected by the Dean and does so by a two-thirds vote of those present and voting, the motion is then sent to the Dean for reconsideration.

 II.
 Officers and Ex-Officio Members